-Courses in which a student takes an Incomplete or makes up an Incomplete may have a midterm exam or other graded assessments as part of the final grade for the course.
-In this situation, the student must meet with an advisor in the Student Services Office before the start of the term in which they are making up the Incomplete to determine what midterm or assessment scores will be part of the final grade for the course.
-The Student Services Office will consult with the faculty member for the course in which the student is making up the Incomplete.
+Courses in which a student takes an Incomplete or makes up an Incomplete may have a midterm, other graded assessments, or required coursework as part of the final grade for the course.
+In this situation, the student must meet with an advisor in the Student Services Office before the start of the term in which they are making up the Incomplete to determine what midterm, assessment scores, or required coursework will be part of the final grade for the course.
+The Student Services Office will consult with the faculty member for the course in which the student is making up the

+Incomplete.
 If the student does not meet with an advisor in the Student Services Office, the default will be that the final exam for the course will comprise 100% of the final grade.